Phi-SegNet: Phase-Integrated Supervision for Medical Image Segmentation: Experiments and Results

 \subsubsection{Evaluation on Teeth Segmentation}

 Achieving the lowest ASSD score of 0.6733, Phi-SegNet demonstrates almost perfect boundary delineation.
-The quantitative representation in Table~\ref{tab:busi_tdd_metrics} further reveals that it achieves the best IoU and F1 scores of 85.37\% and 93.34\%, respectively (+0.50\% and +1.50\% higher than Twin-SegNet in terms of IoU and F1, respectively).
+The quantitative representation in Table~\ref{tab:busi_tdd_metrics} further reveals that it achieves the best IoU of 85.37\% and F1-score of 93.34\% (+0.50\% and +1.50\% higher than the strongest competing model Twin-SegNet in terms of IoU and F1, respectively).

 Qualitatively, Fig.~\ref{fig:qualitative_result}(c)--(d) present two challenging samples with crowded tooth arrangements and narrow inter-tooth spacing.
 Most models fail to capture sharper crown contours, especially around the cusp region in Fig.~\ref{fig:qualitative_result}(c).
-While Twin-SegNet produces a visually clean mask, it under-segments the region near the lower premolars and introduces false positives around the upper incisors.
+While Twin-SegNet produces a visually clean mask, it undersegments the region near the lower premolars and introduces false positives around the upper incisors.
 Similarly, in Fig.~\ref{fig:qualitative_result}(d), an oversegmentation artifact is clearly visible in the upper incisor region of Twin-SegNet’s output.
 Phi-SegNet, on the other hand, demonstrates the highest fidelity to the ground truth in both cases, maintaining intricate boundaries and sharp anatomical edges.